Dust and gas modelling in radiative transfer simulations of disc-dominated galaxies with RADMC-3D: Radiative transfer with RADMC-3D

 \subsection{Stellar modelling}

 In our framework, the dust temperature is determined via Monte Carlo simulations by propagating photon packages placed initially according to the stellar density distribution and an input stellar spectrum.
 To adequately model the spatial distribution of photons across the grid, we then need to provide a grid of stellar densities, as well as a corresponding global spectrum.
 To produce the stellar density grid, because star particles are collisionless in the SPH formulation, we interpolate them onto a regular cubic mesh (the same used for all the inputs of \texttt{RADMC-3D}, see Sect.~\ref{sec:radmc3d_input}) via a Cloud-In-Cell (CIC) scheme.
 In addition, we explicitly verified that using the SPH kernel to interpolate the stellar particles induces negligible differences compared to the results obtained with the CIC kernel.
-Because the simulation resolution is not high enough to resolve single stars, to generate the input spectrum we treat star particles as stellar populations and model the spectrum of each one by means of the \texttt{STARBURST99} stellar population spectral synthesis code \citep{Leitherer1999}.
-We run \texttt{STARBURST99} assuming the \texttt{PADOVA} stellar evolution tracks \citep[see, e.g.][and references therein]{Bressan1993,Marigo2001,Bressan2012}.
+Because the simulation resolution is not high enough to resolve single stars, to generate the input spectrum we treat star particles as stellar populations and model the spectrum of each one by means of the \texttt{STARBURST99} stellar population spectral synthesis code \citep{Leitherer1999}, following the approach adopted by \citet{Liang2019} to model stellar spectra in simulated galaxies at cosmic noon similar to the ones investigated herein.
+We run \texttt{STARBURST99} assuming the \texttt{PADOVA} stellar evolution tracks \citep[see, e.g.][and references therein]{Bressan1993,Marigo2001,Bressan2012} and a \citet{Kroupa2001} initial mass function in the stellar mass range $[0.1,100]~{\rm M}_\odot$, consistent with the setup used for the hydrodynamic simulations.
 Afterwards, given the age (computed as the difference between formation time and time of the snapshot under analysis), the metallicity, and the mass of each star particle, we interpolate these quantities onto the same spatial grid as the one introduced in Sect.~\ref{sec:radmc3d_input}.
 Then, we generate a synthetic spectrum per each cell, interpolating within a grid of values of metallicity and age provided by the \texttt{STARBURST99} simulations.
 Eventually, we obtain a single global spectrum for the whole grid by summing all the spectra throughout the simulation grid.